feature-hub/feature-hub/docs/guides/writing-a-feature-service.md

 It is recommended to use namespaces for the Feature Service ID to avoid naming conflicts, e.g. `'acme:my-feature-service'`.
 This ID is used to look up the config for a Feature Service.
-Furthermore, it is used as a consumer ID for [binding][feature-service-binder] the required Feature Services to the dependent Feature Service.
+Furthermore, it is used as a consumer ID for [binding the required Feature Services][feature-service-binder] to the dependent Feature Service.

 ## `dependencies`

-Required Feature Services are declared with their ID and a [semver][semver] version string, e.g. `{'acme:other-feature-service': '^2.0'}`.
+Required Feature Services are declared with their ID and a [semver version string][semver], e.g. `{'acme:other-feature-service': '^2.0'}`.

 ## `create`